Bartlesville Radio » News » Seats at Library Dedicated in Dixon's Memory

 Garrett Giles

-A bench is dedicated at the Bartlesville Public Library in honor of a beloved teach, avid reader and former Friends of the Library board member.
+A bench is dedicated at the Bartlesville Public Library in honor of a beloved teacher, avid reader and former Friends of the Library board member.

 Diane Dixon’s “Bookies Book Club” donated a seating area for library patrons and the community in her memory last Friday afternoon.